Best Travel Websites

 EthicalTraveler.org offers many fine articles and excellent information for those who wish to travel as ambassadors to those developing countries that truly support ecotourism and human rights.

-ResponsibleTravel.com, www.responsibletravel.com, is a U. K.-based, online travel agent providing a directory of over 270 organizations and businesses that engage in responsible, sustainable, and ecological tourism activities.
+ResponsibleTravel.com, www.responsibletravel.com, is a U. K.-based, online travel agent providing a directory of organizations and businesses that engage in responsible, sustainable, and ecological tourism activities.

 World Hum, www.worldhum.com, is a collaborative blog offering travel news snapshots and inspirational travel stories, and was recently acquired by the Travel Channel.